Pheidole megacephala

-Pheidole megacephala is a species of ant in the family Formicidae.
-It is commonly known as the big-headed ant in the USA and the coastal brown ant in Australia.
+Pheidole megacephala is a species of ant in the subfamily Myrmicinae.
+It is commonly known as the big-headed ant in the US and the coastal brown ant in Australia.
 It is a very successful invasive species and is considered a danger to native ants in Australia and other places.
 It is regarded as one of the world's worst invasive ant species.

 Distribution

 Pheidole megacephala was described from a specimen from the island of Mauritius by the entomologist Johan Christian Fabricius in 1793, although a 1775 record exists for Egypt, under the name Formica edax.
-Regardless of its origin, big-headed ants have since spread to many tropical and subtropical parts of the world.
+Regardless of its African origin, big-headed ants have since spread to many tropical and subtropical parts of the world.

 Description

-There are two types of worker ants, the major or soldier ant and the minor worker.
-The common name of bigheaded ant derives from the soldier's disproportionately large head.
-This has large mandibles which may be used to crush seeds.
-The soldiers are about four millimetres in length, twice as long as the minor workers.
+There are two castes (types) of worker ants, the major worker and the minor worker.
+The common name of bigheaded ant derives from the major worker's disproportionately large head.
+Major workers are not primarily involved in defence like soldiers of other ant species.
+They have thick and powerful mandibles which they use to crush seeds and cut up other larger pieces of food for the smaller and more numerous minor workers to transport back to the nest.
+The major workers are about four millimetres in length, twice as long as the minor workers.
 The colour of both types varies from yellowish-brown or reddish-brown to nearly black.

 The rear half of the head is smooth and glossy and the front half sculptured.
 The twelve-segmented antennae are curved and have club-like tips.
 The waist or petiole is two-segmented with the node immediately behind conspicuously swollen.
 There are a pair of short, upward-facing spines on the waist.
 The body has sparse, long hairs.